SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         * - RangeError
-          - The requested parameter change or Command can not be performed as the argument value is not in the allowed range specified by the datatype property.
+          - The requested parameter change or Command can not be performed as the argument value is not in the allowed range specified by the datainfo property.
             This also happens if an unspecified Enum variant is tried to be used, the size of a Blob or String does not match the limits given in the descriptive data, or if the number of elements in an array does not match the limits given in the descriptive data.